“There is always abuse when there is inequality”

 -It’s not your only show on the billboard…

-—No, we continue with Perdida mente, in which I am co-author with Muscari, and with the bio drama about mental health entitled The dark house that we created with Maruja Bustamante.
+—No, we continue with Perdida mente, in which I am co-author with Muscari, and with the bio drama regarding mental health entitled The dark house that we created with Maruja Bustamante.
 We’re at the Galpón de Guevara on Fridays at 9 pm and in May we’ll go on tour.
 I am going to direct a new production of Gorda by Neil Labute, which had been made in 2008, directed by Veronese.
 We are putting together the cast.
 We will release it between August and September.
 I also continue with Galia Gutmann’s show –I have things to do- that moves from Maipo to La Plaza.
 This year they also called me to direct the show that Teatro por la Identidad is going to produce.

 —How was directing Gutmann coming from stand up?